vonschappler/Web-Bootcamp/Notes.md

 </details>
 <br>

-- Class selector: classes selectors are the ones which "group" elements which should have the same stile to them.
+- Class selector: class selectors are the ones which "group" elements which should have the same stile to them.
 Classes are always defined using the attribute `class` when declaring the html element and called inside the css using a `.` followed by the name of the "group".

 On HTML: